How to Write a Job Description

 If you’re looking for someone to wear multiple hats, note that as well.
 For example, small or startup companies may note “other duties as assigned,” which can be a plus for entrepreneurial-minded Millennials who are hungry to know how business works.
 If that’s the case, be open about this opportunity to let interested applicants know that they need to be flexible and adaptable to succeed in this role.

 Finally, as a small business, you may not be able to compete for talent with larger companies on pay so think about what aspects of your culture might be appealing to a candidate and talk about those in the job description.
 For example, if your management style is such that you give employees a lot of ownership of their work or you allow for a lot of flexibility in schedules, say so.

 Define Success at Your Organization

-As you start jotting down the attributes of the job, Shaw recommends describing your ideal candidate, “not just with the experience, education and skills they possess, but also with the behaviors they will need to fit into your culture.
-For instance, if your company’s culture places a value on people who don’t take themselves too seriously or have a work-hard/play-hard value, spell that out in the job description.”
+As you start jotting down the attributes of the job, describe your ideal candidate.
+This includes the behaviors they will need to fit into your culture in addition to the experience, education and skills they possess.
+For instance, if your company’s culture places a value on people who don’t take themselves too seriously or have a work-hard/play-hard value, spell that out in the job description.